About Surf Beach

 long, faces east and is bounded by the

 prominent 15 m high basalt headlands of

-Church and Kendalls points.
+swell and with waves averaging 1-1.5 m.
 Surf Beach (NSW) is the main surfing beach for

 Kiama, and is located just beside the old

 exposed on the beach in front of the Surf Club,

 sits on Church Point, a park surrounds the back

 of the beach with the Kiama SLSC in the centre.